 Gana often utilizes his educational background as a degreed architect to create unique urban landscapes, urban facades, highways and factories.
 His intent is to demonstrate the way architecture and urbanism overwhelm and distort human existence.

 Gana’s work has been shown in ten solo exhibitions since 1992.
 He has participated in several gallery and museum exhibitions in his native Chile and beyond.
-Most recently, Gana has exhibited in group shows in Berlin, Bogota, Buenos Aires, Eastern Europe, Lima, Miami, New York, Paris, and Sao Paulo.
+Most recently, Gana has exhibited in group shows in Berlin, Bogota, Buenos Aires, Eastern Europe, Lima, Miami, New York, Paris, San Francisco and Sao Paulo.
 His works are in many private collections and corporations around the world.